4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 :Version: $Revision: 1 $
 :Copyright: This document has been placed in the public domain.

 .. contents:: Table of Contents

+In this document user interface of PartSeg is described.
+As some elements are used in both `Roi Analysis` and `Mask Segmentation` then they are described in `Common elements`_.

 ROI Analysis GUI
 ----------------

-In this section we describe main window of "ROI Analysis".
+This is main interface to identify ROI and perform analysis of them.

 .. image::  images/main_window.png
    :alt: Main Roi Analysis GUI